If you’ve ever been stuck inside on a rainy day wishing you could be out playing

 You could take the time to stretch (if you’re like me, you need to stretch more often, but always forget to), practice pickleball drills alone, or do a small task you’ve been putting off—like giving your

-- Designed in Texas (yay for local!)
+- Designed in the USA

-- Comfortable padding
+- Spongy, comfortable padding

-- Lasts for 12 hours of play before the tacky coating starts to wear
+- Lasts for +12 hours of play

 It can actually be quite fun to pickle in the rain – as long as you take proper safety precautions, dress for the weather, and ensure that your court surface is suitable for wet weather play.